 All lobbyists who wish to stop lobbying altogether must complete a Lobbyist Termination Notice.
 Otherwise the lobbyist will remain on the active lobbyist list and be responsible for filing Lobbyist Activity Reports.
 To access the form, go to Lobbyist Lists and Blank Forms on this website.

 5. Are lobbyist identification badges provided to all lobbyists?

 Yes.
 The Commission provides lobbyist ID badges to all registered lobbyists.
 Badges are mailed or given to all lobbyists upon completion of their registration.
-The ID badges are a voluntary accommodation of Legislative security concerns.

 7. How do I get a new Lobbyist Directory?